Oh man, Star Wars games... Star Wars games! I love em, maybe more tha the movies. Star Wars has such a rich

 Uhhh it's Star Wars!
 And boy do I love it.
 When I was younger, for whatever reason Star Wars never attracted me.
 I was

-always more of a scifi geek and the fantasy elements of the series always threw me offa bit.
+always more of a scifi geek and the fantasy elements of the series always threw me off a bit.
 Plus, I felt like Star Wars

 was a little too ubiquitous for me to really get into.
 It was just everywhere, at least when I was growing up in the 90s as the